turnermike/bitbucket-deployment-hook/README.md

-        private $_branch = 'staging';         // the git branch to pull from (your server environment) private $_remote = 'origin';          // name of the git remote to pull from (leave as origin) private $_enable_backups = false;     // enable/disable backups - backups will be saved to .deployment/backups after each deployment private $_root_dir = '';              // path to the directory a level up from your public/html directory private $_public_dir = '';            // path to the public/html directory
-        private $_repo_dir = '';              // path to the git repository directory on server
+        private $_branch = 'staging';         // the git branch to pull from (your server environment) private $_remote = 'origin';          // name of the git remote to pull from (leave as origin) private $_root_dir = '';              // path to the directory a level up from your public/html directory private $_public_dir = '';            // path to the public/html directory private $_repo_dir = '';              // path to the git repository directory on server